 - Diagnostics and errors go to stderr.

-- `atoll agent-context` returns a versioned command/flag manifest and available profile context.
+- `atoll agent-context` returns a versioned command/flag manifest, available profile context, and structured `cli.update_available` metadata.

 - `atoll plan validate/apply` consumes `schemaVersion: "atoll.plan.v1"` files with `milestones`, `issues`, `dependencies`, `initiativeLinks`, and `milestoneLinks`; local `key` values can be referenced by `milestoneKey`, `issueKey`, `dependsOn`, `blockedBy`, or `blocks`.